Tyr Walker: Club career

 In 2023, he was invited to attend pre-season with Canadian Premier League club Atlético Ottawa, where he scored in a friendly against Spanish Primera Federación side UD San Sebastián de los Reyes.
 In April 2023, he signed a U Sports contract with the club, which allows him to maintain his university eligibility.
 He made his professional debut on May 13 as a late game substitute.
 On August 2, with his U Sports contract set to soon expire, he signed an extension for the remainder of the 2023 season.
 Following his first professional start on August 13 against Pacific FC, he was named to the CPL Team of the Week for the first time.
 After the season, he signed a professional contract with the club for the 2024 and 2025 seasons.
 Ahead of the 2025 season, he went on a training stint with their affiliate club in Mexico Atlético San Luis.
+In January 2026, he signed a two-year extension with the club.